jotaen/klog/Specification.md

 *Open ranges* MUST NOT be counted by default;
 they MAY be factored in upon explicit request, though.

+Multiple *records* with the same *date* MUST be treated as distinct and MUST NOT be combined into a single *record*.
+(This is important when filtering by *tags*, for example.)

 ## III.
 Appendix